Carceral-Ecologies/Redaction-Detecting-PDF-Scraper/readme.md

 ### Quick start

-This is a brief overview of getting the program running.
-For more info, see the below sections.
+This is a an abbreviated guide to getting the program running.
+For more details, see the below sections.

 -   Install [R and RStudio](https://posit.co/download/rstudio-desktop/)
 -   Install the pdftools, magick, tidyverse, and tesseract R packages using `install.packages()` in RStudio console